AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ---
-title: How to set user preferences in Analysis Workspace
+title: How to set user and company preferences in Analysis Workspace
 description: You can set general and project preferences for users, as well as a dark theme preference.
 feature: Workspace Basics
 role: User, Admin
 exl-id: f32e3061-f396-4730-96e1-d251b00e32f0
 ---
-# User preferences
+# Preferences

 You can manage settings for Analysis Workspace and its related components for all new projects or panels that you create.
 Existing projects and panels are not affected.

-View this video for a brief overview of user preferences:
+View this video for a brief overview of preferences:

 >[!VIDEO](https://video.tv.adobe.com/v/332600/?quality=12)

-## Update user preferences
+## Update preferences

-1. In Adobe Analytics, select [!UICONTROL **Components**] **>** [!UICONTROL **User preferences**].
+1. In Adobe Analytics, select [!UICONTROL **Components**] **>** [!UICONTROL **Preferences**].

    ![User preferences](assets/user-preferences.png)

-1. For information about the available user preferences on each tab, continue with any of the following sections in this article:
+1. For information about the available preferences on each tab, continue with any of the following sections in this article:

    * [General preferences](#general-preferences)